jonwibowo/GDC-Chatbot/README.md

 # GDC Project Chatbot

-A simple chatbot designed to answer natural language queries related to GDC projects.
+A simple chatbot designed to answer natural language queries related to the Graduate Data Corps projects.

 ## Background